Set Current Location

 Opened by a team that believes dinner and a movie are a natural combination, this courtyard restaurant and bar keeps an internationally intellectual atmosphere by projecting the films of Fellini, Godard and company on its neighbor’s walls.
 Tableside speakers add a drive-in feel to the French bistro fare, letting the films function as either the background or a main attraction.
 Reservations are recommended as Foreign Cinema is one of the leading contestants in the Mission hipness race.

-One of San Francisco's culinary heavy hitters, Quince exudes style and warmth.
-Ornamental Venetian chandeliers adorn elegant rooms and give the place a royal touch.
-This restaurant is the perfect place to expect prompt and efficient service, if you can manage to get a reservation!
+Located on the historic Jackson Square, Quince is one of San Francisco's culinary heavy hitters, which exudes style and warmth.
+Lindsay and Chef Michael Tusk's restaurant features ornamental Venetian chandeliers that adorn elegant rooms and give the place a royal touch.
+They take pride in sourcing the best ingredients locally and producing an excellently designed tasting menu.
 The cuisine served at Quince could be described as rustic Italian with a California flair.
+This restaurant is the perfect place to expect prompt and efficient service if you can manage to get a reservation!
 Menus are prix fixe only.

 Kokkari Estiatorio introduces Greek essence to the Embarcadero waterfront.
 The success of the Levi's Plaza favorite can be attributed to its elegant ambiance and top-quality food that patrons admit is flawless.
 It is christened after the fishing harbor in Samos Island and illustrates welcoming hospitality signature to the village.
 Traditional Aegean specialties and rustic Hellenic fare is presented with a modern take and includes the likes of moussaka, kolokithokeftethes, soutzoukakia and spanakotiropita.
 Multiple dining areas feature warm fireplaces, hand-made furnishings and ethnic accents to create the nostalgically charming Mediterranean vibe it aims for.